 All undergraduate program admissions are handled through UWM’s Admissions Office.
 For more information about applying to UWM and the undergraduate program in Atmospheric Science, see our How to Apply page, or visit the UWM Admissions Office website.

 A career in atmospheric science is very rewarding because of the impact weather and climate have on everyday life.
 You will find atmospheric scientists in many different roles: nearly 36% work in the private sector; 33% for governmental agencies; 24% at educational institutions or laboratories; and 7% in the media.
-Increasingly, many jobs within the field require a master’s degree (MS) and/or a doctoral degree (PhD).
+The strongest job prospects are currently in the private sector.

 According to the American Meteorological Society, atmospheric scientists with less than five years of experience have average salaries of $40,000 to $50,000, increasing to a median of $90,000 with experience.
 Salaries can vary greatly depending upon the type of company.

 Beyond the Classroom

 Innovative Weather is housed in the Alumni House, approximately 1/2 mile east of the main UWM campus and adjacent to Lake Michigan.
 For further information about Innovative Weather, please visit their website.

 UWM’s Atmospheric Science program is home to the Greater Milwaukee chapter of the American Meteorological Society, a local professional organization; Atmospheric Science Club, comprised of students who share an enthusiasm for the atmospheric sciences; and The Climate Consensus, comprised of students interested in climate science and outreach.

 UWM offers the world’s first faculty-led study-abroad program in Atmospheric Science.
 In this course, you can explore the effects of acid rain on Mexico’s cultural heritage sites.